 We believe that our first priority is to lead them in the ways of Christ.
 Our second priority is to lead them in academic training.

 As we teach our children, we accept that we are ministers of the gospel to the community in which we live.
 We strive to represent Christ as a caring, loving God to all who see us.

-The Homeschool Co-op runs entirely on the homeschooling parent's full participation.
-You, the parent, must be willing to stand behind Biblical standards, morals and teachings and be committed to the responsibilities of co-op as listed below.
+Families must be willing to stand behind Biblical standards, morals and teachings and be committed to the responsibilities of co-op as listed below.
 Through our cooperative participation we can offer our children exposure to subjects that we ourselves might be uncomfortable teaching, the benefits from group learning and activities and provide our children with Christian fellowship.

 Our co-op is open to all families in good standing and current in membership with PACHEK and who also sign "I personally believe..." on the Statement of Faith.
 Space may be limited.

 Co-op fees must be paid one week prior to start date of classes.

 See our Co-op Policy and Procedures for further information.

 If any of these rules and regulations are violated, the following is the discipline procedure: